Anchormen/sql4es/README.md

 - host: the hostname or ip of one of the es hosts (required)
 - port: an optional the port number to use for the transport client (default is 9300)
 - index: the optional index to set active within the driver.
 Most statements like SELECT, DELETE and INSERT require an active index (also see USE [index/alias] statement below).
 It is however possible to create new indices, types and aliases without an active index.
 - params: an optional set of parameters used to influence the internals of the driver (specify additional hosts, maximum number of documents to fetch in a single request etc).
-See the Configuration section of this readme for a description of all parameters.
+If your clustername is not 'elasticsearch' you should specify the clustername witin the url (see example below).
+Please see the Configuration section of this readme for a description of all driver specific parameters.

 ``` java
 // register the driver and get a connection for index 'myidx'